ucgmsim/FWT_synthetic_test/README.md

 FWT_synthetic_test/FWT_synthetic_test_Github/Kernels/Iters/iter1/ADJ/set_run+merge_params_new_h.csh.part to
 FWT_synthetic_test/FWT_synthetic_test_Github/PART1/Kernels/Iters/iter1/ADJ/set_run+merge_params_new_h.csh.part

-- Open a new session (instance) for FWT_synthetic_test/FWT_synthetic_test_Github/PART1/Kernels/Iters/iter1 and call a python script Master_iterations_part_i.py to run simulations for a number of events in this instance.
+  Open a new session (instance) for FWT_synthetic_test/FWT_synthetic_test_Github/PART1/Kernels/Iters/iter1 and call a python script Master_iterations_part_i.py to run simulations for a number of events in this instance.
 The output from this run includes kernels in Kernels/Iters/iter1/All_shots and simulated data in Kernels/Vel_es for corresponding events.

--Go back to the Master session in Kernels/Iters/iter1, continue running the Master script Master_iterations_SLURM.py:
+  Go back to the Master session in Kernels/Iters/iter1, continue running the Master script Master_iterations_SLURM.py:
   + Sum and tape the kernels for all sources to get the gradient direction by submitting job: sum_kernel.sl
   + Constrain and join update the gradients by submit job: precondition_gradient.sl; Save the gradients for the current iterations to Kernels/Iters/iter1/Dump.
   + Calculate the current misfit function by submitting job: observed_misfit.sl
   + Calculate the optimal step length for model updating by call in Step_length_2 function in the Master python script.

- -Update from the explicit workflow:
+  Update from the explicit workflow:
   + All computations including read and write model files are submitted in a maui job.
   + 4 jobs for a specific source (event) are submitted in a checked sequence (job 1 finished, then job 2 submitted)
   + Check for misfit according to the optimal step length found before updating to make sure the error decreases at the next iteration.